Faster Symmetric Rendezvous on Four or More Locations: Abstract

 \section{Abstract}

-In the symmetric rendezvous problem two players follow the same (randomized) strategy to visit one of~$n$ locations in each time step~$t=0,1,2,\dots$.
+In the symmetric rendezvous problem, two players follow the same (randomized) strategy to visit one of~$n$ locations in each time step~$t=0,1,2,\dots$.
 Their goal is to minimize the expected time until they visit the same location and thus meet.
-Anderson and Weber [J.~Appl.~Prob., 1990] proposed a strategy that operates in rounds of~$n-1$ steps: a player either remains in one location for~$n-1$ steps or visits the other~$n-1$ locations in random order; the choice between these two options is made with a probability that depends only on~$n$.
-The strategy is known to be optimal for~$n=2$ and~$n=3$, and there is convincing evidence that it is \emph{not} optimal for~$n=4$.
-We show that it is \emph{not} optimal for any~$n\geq 4$, by constructing a strategy with a smaller expected meeting time.
+A canonical strategy due to Anderson and Weber is known to be optimal for $n=2$ and $n=3$, but whether it remains optimal for larger values of $n$ has been an open question since 1990.
+We show that it does not remain optimal: for any finite $n\geq 4$, we construct an explicit symmetric strategy that achieves a strictly smaller expected meeting time than the Anderson--Weber strategy.

+In the Anderson--Weber strategy players stay at a dedicated home location for $n-1$ steps with a certain probability $\theta$ and with the remaining probability tour all non-home locations in a random order.
+Our improving strategy introduces carefully chosen correlations between consecutive tours of the non-home locations.
+The construction is uniform in $n$ and is guided by a graph-theoretic view in which tours correspond to permutations and meetings to edges in the complement of the derangement graph.
+By exploiting the clique structure of this graph we obtain a correlated strategy that improves on the Anderson--Weber strategy.
+For $n=4$, we give an exact expression for the improvement; for any $n\geq 5$, we obtain a lower bound on the expected improvement of $\frac{483(1-\theta)^6}{(n-1)^8}$, where $\theta \in [0,1)$ is the probability of staying at the home location.
+The graph-theoretic framework we introduce may be useful more widely in the design and analysis of correlated strategies for rendezvous.